mild-blue/txmatching/documentation/README.md

 ## Types of crossmatches in TXM

+IMPORTANT: When we get antibodies in high res, we assume that we are getting all antibodies the patient was tested for.
+Meaning, both with MFI below and above cutoff.
+In the case of split or broad resolution we do not assume that.
+Meaning, we expect that only the positive MFI values are send.

 **HIGH_RES** - both donor antigens and recipient antibodies are in high resolution OR donor has typization in split or broad and recipient has antibodies all in high res and all antibodies are positive against donor typization.
 E.g.: donor has antigen DRB1\*08:18, and recipient has antibody DRB1\*08:18 OR donor has antigen DR8, and recipient has antibodies